 For the consumer, the digital banking experience is supposed to be simple and intuitive.
-Banking transactions can be completed quickly with just a few taps or clicks and without the need of a tutorial or extensive user manual.
-And with the growing competition across the banking industry, a financial institution is more likely to retain that consumer if the experience is always improving in speed, reliability and ease.
+Banking transactions can be completed quickly with just a few taps or clicks and without the need for a tutorial or extensive user manual.
+With the growing competition across the banking industry, a financial institution is more likely to retain that consumer if the experience constantly improves in speed, reliability, and ease.

-While the user experience of digital banking is usually easy, banking software itself is quite complex.
-Not only must the software perform every financial transaction variation correctly, it is expected to continuously safeguard sensitive personal data as well as comply with all relevant laws and regulations.
+While the user experience of digital banking is straightforward, banking software is complex.
+The software must perform every financial transaction variation correctly, safeguard sensitive personal data, and comply with relevant laws and regulations.
 With thousands of dependencies within the banking software, the testing process often requires more time and resources, not to mention continuous monitoring and documentation.

-This is where automated testing comes in.
-By performing rigorous automated software testing in the banking applications, a financial institution can ensure that:
+By performing rigorous automated software testing in banking applications, a financial institution can ensure that:

-- The application and infrastructure can handle the load of transaction requests without disruption, especially during peak business hours
+- The application and infrastructure can handle multiple transaction requests without disruption, especially during peak business hours.

-While manual testing often complements automated testing, it cannot be 100% reliable as a stand-alone testing method when it comes to delivering successful software in the financial industry.
+While manual testing often complements automated testing, it cannot be 100% reliable as a stand-alone testing method for delivering successful software in the financial industry.

 Think big picture when creating your automation testing process.
-Your banking software as a product will naturally evolve to meet the expectations of your consumers and to stay competitive in the marketplace, so allow for your automation process to be adjustable with these undefinable changes.
+Your banking software as a product will naturally evolve to meet your consumers' expectations and stay competitive in the marketplace.
+However, your automation process should be flexible and adjustable to undefinable changes.
 That way, your process for automated testing in banking continues to deliver value over time.

 - Modular and nimble

 - Easy to integrate with the languages, technologies, and tools you plan to use across the life of your banking software

 - Effective in performing automated tests in parallel so that execution across multiple machines and environments can occur